Overview

 Creating New Records

 When adding these records manually, use the New Asset and New Liability buttons to create each record type, respectively.
-Each brings up a comprehensive form, whereas many of the fields as possible should be completed based on the available information before clicking Save to create the record.
+Each brings up a comprehensive form.
+Complete as many fields as possible based on the available information, then click Save to create the record.

 Roles and Ownership

-When you create an asset or a liability, the system requires ownership to be assigned to it to enable reporting in other areas.
+When you create an asset or a liability, the system requires that ownership be assigned, which helps keep AUM and other Client-level reports accurate.
 As a result, either the related Individual or the primary contact of the related Household or Organization is assigned 100% ownership of the asset or liability when created.
 This can be edited later on if it needs adjusting.

 Field Validation

-By default, only the Name field is mandatory when creating assets and liabilities due to the variable data quality between sources and across firms.
+By default, only the Name field is mandatory when creating assets and liabilities, due to variable data quality across sources and firms.
 Your firm can take more control of this by adding validation rules that make additional fields mandatory or enforce certain values.

 Editing Records